arringtonm/portfolio/README.md

 ## Specs

 The site is responsive; resizing below 1000px total width should adjust the layout to a more "mobile friendly" orientation.
 Gallery items and links should demonstrate hover decorations when selected.
-The welcome paragraph text should slide into the screen from a non viewable area and gently "bounce" off of the gallery items upon loading of the page.
+The welcome paragraph text should slide into the screen from a non viewable area and gently "bounce" into place upon loading of the page.

 ## Legal etc